Piean/coding-wizard/README.md

 ![avatar](wd/images/setter.gif)
 ### Bean Copy
 Use getter and setter methods to copy object quickly.
+Config your project package prefix will make plugin filter the inessential variables.
 ![avatar](wd/images/beancopy.gif)
 ## Contributing
 Contributions are welcome!
 Open a pull request to fix a bug, or open an Issue to discuss a new feature or change.